briceburg/silverstripe-sitemedia/README.md

  * Support for any custom field in your Types, e.g. Caption, Poster Image, YouTubeVideoID, etc.

  * Limit types per Decoration (e.g. Photos only on Pages, Photos and Video on Artists)

+ * [coming very soon] Includes designer and developer friendly streamlined media player.

  * [coming soon] Viewers can browse all uploaded Media on your site from a single Page

  * Ability to mark uploaded Media as Private (excludes it from the Media Page)

- * [coming soon] Includes a designer and developer friendly streamlined media player.

 ### Demonstration